Dan503/gulp-auto-imports/README.md

 TO DO:

 -   Convert all the local gulp tasks to TypeScript (Dependent on [this issue](https://github.com/gulpjs/gulp/issues/2493) being fixed first)
--   (Done but not 100% working yet) Make tests for each format placeholder using the new `createAutoImportTask` function
 -   Document how to use `createAutoImportTask` function in Readme.md

 # Gulp Auto Imports